 People who have had a brush with death, especially one involving loss of consciousness, often speak of seeing their lives pass before them, almost as if they were a spectator, yet aware that they are the protagonists.
-Repentance sometimes is a fruit of the experience.

 On April 27, 1954, something like this happened to Monsignor Escrivá.
 It was the feast of Our Lady of Montserrat.
 Don Alvaro had, as usual, given him an injection five or ten minutes before lunch, but at a lower dosage than that prescribed and using a new kind of long-acting insulin.
 They went down to the dining room.
 Shortly after saying grace, as they sat facing each other, the Father suddenly said, “Alvaro!
 Absolution!”
 Don Alvaro tells what happened next:

 I didn’t understand him.
 I just could not understand him.
 God permitted that I did not understand him.
 And then he repeated, “Absolution!”
 And for a third time—this was a matter of a few seconds, in all— “Absolution: ‘Ego te absolvo ...’”
 And at that moment he lost consciousness.
 I recall that first he turned a kind of purplish red and then an ashen yellow.
 And his body seemed to have become very small.

 I gave him absolution immediately and did what I could.
 I called the doctor and put sugar in his mouth, forcing him, with water, to swallow it, because he was not reacting and I could not feel any pulse.